bentoml/BentoML/docs/source/index.rst

 * Central hub for managing models and deployment process via Web UI and APIs
 * Modular and flexible design making it _adaptable to your infrastructure

-BentoML is a framework for serving, managing and deploying machine learning models.
-It is aiming to bridge the gap between Data Science and DevOps, and enable data science teams to continuesly deliver prediction services to production.
+BentoML is a framework for serving, managing, and deploying machine learning models.
+It is aiming to bridge the gap between Data Science and DevOps, and enable teams to deliver prediction services in a fast, repeatable, and scalable way.

 💻 Get started with BentoML: :ref:`Quickstart Guide <getting-started-page>` | `Quickstart on Google Colab <https://colab.research.google.com/github/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb>`_